gabalita/kickstarter-analysis/README.md

 ## Results
 **Theater Outcomes by Launch Date**
-- On average April to August have the highest number and percentage of successful theater campaigns.
+- On average the months April to August had the highest raw number and percentage of successful theater campaigns.
 - Fail and cancel rates stay relatively consistent, whereas the number of successful campaigns usually peaks in May and steadily decreased throughout the rest of the year.

 **Outcomes based on Goals**
-- Across all fundraising goals, the campaigns with budgets less than $5000 were the most successful and reached their goal 76% and 73%, respectively.
+- Across all fundraising goals, the campaigns with budgets less than $5000 (0-$1000, and $1000-$5000) were the most successful and reached their goal 76% and 73% of the time, respectively.

 **Limitations of the Data Set and Future Views**

 **Limitations**
-- The dataset did not contain sufficient information to identify all the factors that dictated whether or not a theater campaign was successful.
-For example, the median goal of *failed* plays was $5,000, which means that 50% of plays *still* failed despite being less than $5,000.
-This implies that other factors were at play.
-It would be useful to analyze trends among the successful campaigns such as commonalities within proposed story plot, subject, region/city, time length of play, etc.
+- One limitation of our analysis is that it includes outlier data.
+Outlier data points were successful campaigns with goals > $10,250 and failed campaigns with goals > $22,000.
+Exclusion of these points decreases the mean and median by the following:

-- Another limitation was that these numbers included several outliers, which skewed the data.
+- Another limitation is that dataset itself cannot explain everything.
+For example, on average successful campaigns were plays with cheap budgets that hovered around $5,000.
+That being said, the median goal of *failed* plays was $5,000, which means that despite being relatively cheap, 50% of plays *still* failed.
+This implies that cost isn't everything, and that other factors were at play.
+It would be useful to conduct a qualitative analysis assessing the commonalities within successful plays (e.g. were the subject/plots similar?) or perhaps obtain more data that assessed other factors such as play time length, number of actors, and region/city of play.

 **Future Views**
 - Additionally, it would be useful to create more graphs related to how average donation and number of backers within the different outcomes.